tdwg/bdq/tg2/_review/docs/list/bdqval/index.md

 		</tr>
 		<tr>
 			<td>Definition</td>
-			<td>Research uses forming a bdqffdq:UseCase for dwc:Occurrence data 1) where the Information Elements concern what dwc:Organism occurred where and when and 2) that are used for analysis of spatial and/or temporal patterns of biodiversity or for use in species distribution / niche modeling, etc. (see examples in Rees ER and Nicholls M (2020) Data Quality Use Case Study Results.
-Biodiversity Information Science and Standards 4: e50889, suppl.
-2. https://doi.org/10.3897/biss.4.50889.suppl2). </td>
+			<td>A bdqffdq:UseCase that pertains to dwc:Occurrence data where the Information Elements concerning what dwc:Organism occurred when at what location are used for analysies such as of taxon distributions across space and time to quantify biodiversity patterns, identify range shifts, or modeling of ecological niches. </td>
 		</tr>
 		<tr>
 			<td>Comments</td>
-			<td></td>
+			<td>See Rees ER and Nicholls M (2020) Data Quality Use Case Study Results.
+Biodiversity Information Science and Standards 4: e50889, suppl.
+2. https://doi.org/10.3897/biss.4.50889.suppl2.</td>
 		</tr>
 		<tr>
 			<td>Fitness requirements</td>